ropensci/roweb3/content/blog/2026-01-22-year-in-review/index.md

 Together with a [coalition of open science organizations, we held a convening](/blog/2025/09/15/collaboration-communities/) to map out gaps in ecosystem sustainability and to start a long-term process of developing shared support approaches.
 Finally, as mentioned above, we are working with BioConductor to make R-Universe a larger part of their core infrastructure.

-{{< figure src = "communities.jpg" alt = "pyOpenSci, rOpenSci, OLS, The Carpentries and PreReview Executive Directors and Community Managers" >}}
+{{< figure src = "communities.jpg" alt = "pyOpenSci, rOpenSci, OLS, The Carpentries and PreReview Executive Teams and Community Managers" caption = "Executive Teams and Community Managers from pyOpenSci, rOpenSci, OLS, The Carpentries and PreReview at the Open Science Communities Convening in September 2025">}}

 ## What we learned

 Looking back over 2025, we focused on being true to our core community values and delivering on commitments made the year before.
 Where plans evolved, they did so in response to capacity, collaboration, and community feedback.

-Closing the loop between intention and action is an accountability and a learning practice.
-It helps us see which investments compound over time, which structures enable others to lead, and where care and sustainability matter most.
+Closing the loop between intention and action is a practice of accountability and learning.
+It helps us see which activities and strategies complement each other over time, which structures enable others to lead, and where care and sustainability matter most.

-As we look ahead, we do so grounded in what 2025 demonstrated: that open science is built through steady, collective work, with Diversity, Equity, Inclusion, and Accessibility at the center.
-We believe that sharing what we plan to do has a greater impact if we return to show what we actually did, all the while staying true to the principles that hold this community together.
+As we look ahead, we do so grounded in what 2025 demonstrated: _that open science is built through steady, collective work, with Diversity, Equity, Inclusion, and Accessibility at the center._ We believe that sharing what we plan to do has a greater impact if we return to show what we actually did, all the while staying true to the principles that hold this community together.